elubilu/password-meter-pro/Readme.md

 }).password_strength("####") # returns 'You should use strong password'

 ```
-There are some default configs for checking validating items on password. if you want to customer that too, you can use "config"  method.
+There are some default configurations for checking and validating items in the password.
+You can use the "config" method if you want to customise that too.

 ```javascript
 // Default configs